securedbyjc/HTML-and-CSS-Projects/README.md

 <br>
 <p><h2>Project Space Resort</b></h2>
     <br>
-    This webpage is an example for a future Space travel and resort service.
-Styled with CSS and installed within is a navbar,<br>image containers, and form.</h4>
+    This webpage is an example of a future Space travel and resort service.
+Styled with CSS and installed within is a navbar, image containers, and form.</h4>
 </p>
 <br>
 <br>
 <p><h2>Project Movie Theater</h2>
     <br>
     This webpage is a homepage sample for a Movie Theater styled using Boostrap 4.
-Installed are several Boostrap components, to include a navbar, jumbotron, form, cards and dropdowns.
+Installed are several Boostrap components, including a navbar, jumbotron, form, cards, and dropdowns.
 Just to name a few.
 </p>
 <br>
 <br>
 <p>
     <h2>My Portfolio Website</h2>
     <br>
     This webpage was designed in all HTML and CSS to showcase myself professionally.
-The intention is to give a potenial decision maker of a firm to become interested and hopefully present opportunities to work on their project.
+The intention is to give a potential decision maker of a firm to become interested and hopefully present opportunities to work on their project.
 </p>